 2. Planting – On the surface of the soil, arrange the bulbs with their pointed tips up, as above.
 Then add more soil to just cover the bulbs.
 When all is finished, you should have a one-inch opening between soil and pot rim to allow for future watering.

-Now, if you decide to place the bulbs your refrigerator, be sure to keep fresh fruit out.
+Now, if you decide to place the bulbs in your refrigerator, be sure to keep fresh fruit out.
 Why?
 Because ripening fruit gives off ethylene gas, which can sterilize bulbs.

 Check weekly for water.
 The soil should remain moist, but not so saturated as to invite rot during the rooting-period.
+Top-watering is fine.

 5. Bring the bulbs to a sunny, cool window.
 In January, transfer the tulips to a window that receives full sun.
 Try to keep temperatures on the cool side — 65 degrees maximum.
 Flowers will emerge about 4 weeks later.